Carlo Petitti di Roreto

-Carlo Petitti di Roreto was an Italian general who was most notable during his service in the Italo-Turkish War and World War I.
+Carlo Petitti di Roreto (1862-1933) was an Italian general who was most notable during his service in the Italo-Turkish War and World War I.

 Biography

-Carlo Petitti di Roreto was the son of a noble Piedmontese family, his grandfather was Carlo Ilarione Petitti di Roreto, a famous economist and writer and he was the grandson of Senator Agostino Petitti Bagliani of Roreto.
+Carlo Petitti di Roreto was the son of a noble Piedmontese family, his grandfather was Carlo Ilarione Petitti di Roreto, an economist and writer and he was the nephew of Senator Agostino Petitti Bagliani di Roreto.

-After embarking on a military career at the end of the nineteenth century, he participated in the clashes of the First World War, where from June 4, 1915, to October 29, 1915, he obtained command of the 1st Infantry Division as a general.
-In 1916 he obtained command of the 35th Division, taking possession of it at 3.30 pm on May 15 of that year near Malga Zolle, on the southern side of Monte Toraro, precisely on the occasion of the start of the Austrian offensive on the highlands.
+After embarking on a military career at the end of the nineteenth century, he participated in the clashes of the First World War, where from 4 June to 29 October 1915, he obtained command of the 1st Infantry Division as a general.
+In 1916 he obtained command of the 35th Division, taking possession of it at 3.30 pm on 15 May that year near Malga Zolle, on the southern side of Monte Toraro, precisely on the occasion of the start of the Austrian offensive on the highlands.
 He was in command of the Italian expeditionary force in Macedonia from August 1916 to June 1917.

 From 1918, he was promoted to general of the army corps, he obtained the command of the XXIII Corps with specifically divisions 28 and 61, which during the Second Battle of the Piave River operated on the right bank of the Piave from Croce di Piave to the sea.
-On November 2, 1918, he became governor of Trieste and Venezia Giulia, keeping the post until July 1919.
+On 2 November 1918 he became governor of Trieste and Venezia Giulia, keeping the post until July 1919.